humm-devadmin/hummdocs/docs/platforms/magento_2.md

 ![4.png](\img\platforms\magento_2\4.png)

-## Upgrade From The Old Oxipay Plugin

-1 - Install the **humm** payment plugin as described earlier in this page.

-2 - Go to the **Payment Methods** page as described earlier.

-3 - Configure the settings as you should as a new merchant.

-4 - Do test transactions to make sure the **humm** Payment plugin works correctly with your store.

-5 - Disable or remove the Oxipay plugin.
-Disable to allow online refunding of the existing old Oxipay transactions.

 ## Varnish Cache

 If your server utilises a Varnish cache it is important that you whitelist any URLs associated with the **humm** plugin.